-First, you need to figure out just how much you owe.
-Take a look at all of your bills in order to get an accurate picture of your debt.
-Do this now, not later.
-The longer you wait, the more you’ll end up paying in interest and fees.
+First, don’t wait around to he sooner you come up with a repayment plan, the better.
+Figure out just how much you owe, taking a look at all of your bills in order to get an accurate picture of your debt.
+Do this now, not later, because the longer you wait, the more you could end up paying in interest and fees.

 If you have cards with low balances, consider paying those off first so you have fewer accounts to juggle.
 This is what’s referred to as the “debt snowball” method.